-Tony M. Shelby 1971 1999 Mr. Shelby, a certified public accountant, is Senior Vice President Age 56 and Chief Financial Officer of the Company, a position he has held for a period in excess of five (5) years.
-Prior to becoming Senior Vice President and Chief Financial Officer of the Company, Mr. Shelby served as Chief Financial Officer of a subsidiary of the Company and was with the accounting firm of Arthur Young & Co., a predecessor to Ernst & Young.
+Tony M. Shelby, 58 years old, first became a director in 1971.
+His term will expire in 2002.
+Mr. Shelby, a certified public accountant, is Senior Vice President and Chief Financial Officer of the Company, a position he has held for a period in excess of five (5) years.
+Prior to becoming Senior Vice President and Chief Financial Officer of the Company, Mr. Shelby served as Chief Financial Officer of a subsidiary of the Company and was with the accounting firm of Arthur Young & Co., a predecessor to Ernst & Young, L.L.P.
 Mr. Shelby is a graduate of Oklahoma City University.